The Custom House: Origins

 A previous Custom House had been built in 1707 by engineer Thomas Burgh (1670–1730).
 However, by the late 18th century it was deemed unfit for purpose.

-The building of a new Custom House for Dublin was the idea of John Beresford, who became first commissioner of revenue for Ireland in 1780.
+The building of a new Custom House for Dublin was the idea of John Beresford, who became the first commissioner of revenue for Ireland in 1780.
 In 1781 he appointed James Gandon as architect, after Thomas Cooley, the original architect on the project, had died.
-This was Gandon's first large scale commission.
-The new Custom House was unpopular with the Dublin Corporation and some city merchants who complained that it moved the axis of the city, would leave little room for shipping, and it was being built on what at the time was a swamp.
+This was Gandon's first large-scale commission.
+The new Custom House was unpopular with the Dublin Corporation and some city merchants who complained that it moved the axis of the city, would leave little room for shipping, and was being built on what at the time was a swamp and is detailed as reclaimed land on John Roque's 1756 map of Dublin as being part of Amory's Grant.

 Purchase of land was delayed and proved exorbitant and the laying of foundations was disrupted by the High Sheriff and members of the Dublin Corporation with a mob of several thousand.
 However, Beresford was determined to complete the project and ignored the protests.

 Construction

-Construction started in 1781, and for his assistants Gandon chose Irish artists such as Meath stone-cutter Henry Darley, mason John Semple and carpenter Hugh Henry.
+Construction started in 1781, and for his assistants, Gandon chose Irish artists such as Meath stone-cutter Henry Darley, mason John Semple and carpenter Hugh Henry.
 Every available mason in Dublin was engaged in the work.
 When it was completed and opened for business on 7 November 1791, it had cost £200,000 to build – a considerable sum at the time.
 The four facades of the building are decorated with coats-of-arms and ornamental sculptures (by Edward Smyth) representing Ireland's rivers.
 Another artist, Henry Banks, was responsible for the statue on the dome and other statues.

-The adjacent original Custom House Dock and swing bridge on the East side of building were also designed by Gandon and completed slightly later in 1796.
+The adjacent original Custom House Dock and swing bridge on the East side of the building were also designed by Gandon and completed slightly later in 1796.
 Along with George's Dock, it later formed part of the Custom House Docks complex.
-The old dock was eventually filled in and the swing bridge removed in the 1940s to be replaced by an extended quay and laterly to be replaced by Memorial Road.
+The old dock was eventually filled in and the swing bridge was removed in the 1940s to be replaced by an extended quay and later to be replaced by Memorial Road.